Living a minimalist life can boost your happiness. Find out what this truly means – and get tips for having less – so you can enjoy more happiness!

-We fill our houses with all of the things that we’ve bought (and don’t really need), from the clothes pouring out of our wardrobes – including the ones that we have never even taken the tags off – to the random items that we’ve collected while we meander our way through life.
+We fill our houses with all of the things that we’ve bought (and don’t really need), from the clothes pouring out of our wardrobes – including the ones that we have never even taken the tags off – to the random items that we’ve collected.

 This is not necessarily a bad thing….but… the truth is….you could benefit from living a little bit more minimalistically!

-Plus, there are advertisements on billboards as we drive to work and pop up ads on every website and social media platform that you visit.
+Plus, there are billboards as we drive to work.
+And pop up ads on every website and social media platform.

 Sure, advertising may not be the worst thing in the world.